Mali women aim to take Basketball World Cup chance

 "When we heard that we were going to the World Cup, everyone was excited.
 It's an incredible opportunity for everyone involved with the team," said point guard Touty Gandega.

-"Especially for us, the veteran players, this could be the only World Cup we get to play in.
-We are super excited to be here in Australia to represent Mali."
+"For us, the veteran players, this could be the only World Cup we get to play in.
+We are super-excited to be here in Australia to represent Mali."

 Mali's first World Cup appearance in 2010 saw them winless in their first four games, but the side ultimately finished 15th after edging Senegal 69-67 in overtime.